Follow us

 LGBT+

-As a global firm, we’re proud advocates of LGBT+ inclusion.
+As a global firm, we’re proud supporters of LGBT+ inclusion.
 That’s why we’re consistently awarded Stonewall’s Top Global Employer status, as a leading global employer for LGBT+ diversity and inclusion.

 We are working hard to ensure that, wherever our people are located, they feel safe, included and celebrated for who they are.
-Below are just some of the ways we’re advocating for change across the world:
+We've supported research on LGBT+ business travel.

 41% of 18 to 25-year-old LGBT+ employees reported that they went back into the closet when they moved from education into full-time work, despite being out in their personal lives or at university.
 As a member of the firm's London IRIS Committee, I wanted to see what we could do to make the transition of our new LGBT+ employees into the firm easier.